-Some men will develop overnight severe curvature, and some men will take months to develop the deformity.
+Some men with PyD will develop overnight severe curvature or bending of the penis, and some men will take months to develop the deformity.
 It can be painful, especially in the first few months of development.

-Specialists divide Peyronie’s disease into 2 categories: acute and chronic.
-The acute phase can last up to a couple of years but most men evolve into the chronic phase in the first year or so after noticing the curvature.
-Along with curvature, most men will notice loss of penile length that can sometimes be dramatic.
+Specialists divide Peyronie’s disease into two (2) categories: acute and chronic.
+The acute phase of Peyronie’s disease can last up to a couple of years but most men evolve into the chronic phase in the first year or so after noticing the curvature.
+Along with curvature or bending, most men will notice loss of penile length that can sometimes be dramatic.
 Some men claim losing up to ½ of their former erect penis length.
-Penile shortening occurs because the thick fibers of the penis are usually elastic and stretch with blood flow and men find themselves with a smaller erect penis.
+Penile shortening occurs because the thick fibers of the penis lose their usually elasticity and ability to stretch with blood flow and, therefore, men find themselves with a smaller erect penis.

-Over the last 15 years, erectile dysfunction (ED) has become a household word.
+Over the last several years, erectile dysfunction (ED) has become a household word.
 Celebrity spokesmen proclaimed their ED on national television and normalized the condition.
 This empowered a generation of men to seek treatment.
 Peyronie’s disease has no celebrity spokesman.
 It is a disease, for the most part, suffered in silence.
-Many physicians don’t know much about the condition and therefore can’t guide their patients toward a treatment option.
-Thankfully, the physicians at UCLA Health-The Men’s Clinic are some of the most experienced and well-known Peyronie’s Disease experts in the world.